Michigan hockey coach Red Berenson retires after 33 seasons

 ANN ARBOR, Mich.
-(AP) — Michigan hockey coach Red Berenson has retired after a 33-season run that included two national championships.
+(AP) — Michigan hockey coach Red Berenson is retiring after a 33-season run that included two national championships.

-The 77-year-old former NHL star said Monday this is the right time for him to leave and the right thing for the program.
-He will become a special adviser to athletic director Warde Manuel.
+“I’ve thought about this for a long time and I think this is the right time and it’s the right thing to do for the Michigan hockey program,” the 77-year-old Berenson said Monday.

+He will become a special adviser to athletic director Warde Manuel, who called Berenson a legend.

 Most Read Stories